2 FlexiBowl® and 2 Cameras#

 Wiring of individual components

-The physical connection procedures for each component (FlexiBowl®, camera, hopper, robot) are fully described in the Wiring and Connections section.
-In a 2FB + 2CAM configuration, the same operations are simply performed twice — once for each station — with the only difference that each device connects to the Switch instead of directly to the VisionController.
+The physical connection procedures of each component (FlexiBowl®, camera, hopper, robot) are fully described in the Wiring and Connections section.
+In a 2FB + 2CAM configuration, the same operations simply have to be performed twice - once for each station - with the only difference being that each device connects to the Switch rather than directly to the VisionController.

 Important

-FlexiVision One can manage all stations simultaneously, but it is essential that the association between devices is configured correctly in the software.
-Make sure to associate:
+FlexiVision One can manage all stations simultaneously, but it is essential that device pairing be configured correctly in the software.
+Make sure to pair:

 Camera 1 → FlexiBowl® 1 (+ Hopper 1, if present)